Sergey Nivens - Fotolia

 In many companies, roughly 80% of a data scientist's time is spent finding and prepping data, leaving only a day a week for actual data science, said Brendan Stennett, CTO of ThinkData Works, a data wrangling tools provider based in Toronto.

 Enterprises may want to evaluate tools to automate data ingestion, as they make consistent changes to all the data ingested and position it in a standard way.
-It's also helpful to use entity resolution to craft a common key between disparate data sets based on similar fields.
+It's also helpful to use entity to craft a common key between disparate data sets based on similar fields.

 Data lineage tracking can help when ingesting raw source data and performing minimal transformations.
 A unified schema for mapping source data can enable any issues in the common data set to be traced back to a row from the raw source data.